 Lab test results may be positive, negative, or inconclusive.
 Your doctor will discuss what your test results mean for you during your visit.

-The clinical imaging tools used at Roswell Park Cancer Institute to take images or pictures of tumors and cancer cells has advanced so much that physicians can detect cancers earlier and more precisely.
+The clinical imaging tools used at Roswell Park Comprehensive Cancer Center to take images or pictures of tumors and cancer cells has advanced so much that physicians can detect cancers earlier and more precisely.
 During your visit, your physician may want his Roswell Park colleagues to take additional images to assist him in making a more knowledgeable decision based on your type of cancer.

 Appoint a Health Care Proxy